nyx-space/docs/docs/showcase/mission_design/orbit_design_ga.md

 ## Genetic algorithm
 **Recap:** At this stage, we can find the maximum elevation of the landmark for each orbit.
 This is cool, but it doesn't give a solution to the best orbit we need to properly image the Eiffel Tower from different elevations.

 One options is brute force: iterate through a ton of different initial states.
-It would work and frankly it wouldn't be _that_ slow[^1] because Nyx is blazing fast.
+It would work, and frankly it wouldn't be _that_ slow[^2] because Nyx is blazing fast, but it's a waste of resources.

-However, let's setup a genetic algorithm using the crate [oxigen](https://docs.rs/oxigen/).
+A better option is to use a genetic algorithm.
+Let's setup a genetic algorithm using the crate [oxigen](https://docs.rs/oxigen/).
 Not shown here in the snippets below, but we've added `oxigen = "2"` and `rand = {version = "0.7", features = ["small_rng"]}` to the Cargo.toml dependency file.

 We're using a genetic algorithm because it works great for optimization problems where there isn't a gradient.
 At first thought, I can't think of a gradient approach to solving this "multiple elevation buckets" problem.
 If there is one, let me know!

 ### Genetic algorithm fitness function
 We'll change the buckets idea a bit.
 The problem with the current implementation is that we only store the maximum elevation.
 Really, we should be determining the usefulness of our initial orbit by simply by the number of times we've hit the bucket during the whole propagation of one day.
 Then, we can define the cost function as the sum of these hits.
-But we also need to emphasize however that a single pass in any of the buckets is great.
+But we also need to reward a single pass in a new bucket more than an extra pass in a previously visited bucket.

 Let's define the fitness function as follows: